How to Clean Makeup Brushes

 Like any reliable tool, high-quality makeup brushes can be expensive.
 Taking proper care of them will ensure that they last as long as possible, making them well worth their price.

-Synthetic brushes, such as those used to apply liquid foundation and concealer, should be thoroughly cleaned once a week to prevent product buildup.
-Brushes used around the eyes, like eye shadow brushes, should be cleaned at least twice a month.
+When it comes to the question of how often you should clean makeup brushes, there are a multitude of answers.
+Many dermatologists recommend soaking brushes, especially those used to apply foundation and concealer, once a week to prevent product buildup.
+Brushes used around the eyes can be cleaned twice a month.
 All others, such as powder and blush brushes, can be washed once a month.

-- Swirl brushes: Carefully swirl your brushes around to loosen makeup and residue lodged in the bristles.
+- Swirl brushes.
+Carefully swirl your brushes around either inside the cup, on the side of a sink, or on the palm of your hand.
+This will loosen makeup and residue lodged in the bristles.

 TIP: When you're finished soaking your brushes, pour the used Simple Green in the sink.
-You can use it to quickly wipe down your sink and help deodorize your drain.
+You can use it to give your sink a quick wipe down and help deodorize your drain.